 Congressional Art Competition

-Left: Mya Concepcion’s winning piece; Right: Rep. Larson stands with participants at this year’s award ceremony.
+Left: Kelly McKaig from Glastonbury High School stands with her winning piece; Right: Rep. Larson stands with McKaig and her family at 2019 award ceremony.

 All entries must meet the following requirements: